Little Jack Thomson’s Magnificent Brain

 is an uplifting picture book for 5-8 year olds about life and following one’s dreams.

-Everyone wants to succeed, but some people just need a bit more help along the way.
 Jack Thomson, a gifted young boy who dreams of flying rockets to Neptune and building trains between planets is unaware of how truly smart he is.
 Truth be told, he’s convinced he is stupid and slow because he can’t read and write like everyone else he knows.
 Jack’s mother, however, believes in him, and after one particularly awful day at school, shows him just how magnificent he really is.

 FYI, Jack has autism